ThunbergOlle/SteamTradeBot/README.md

 # SteamTradeBot :fire:
 This project is an opensource tradebot that should make tradebots available for everyone.
 If you are a big trading website, if you are a small trader in your spare time or if you are a YouTuber with lots of trade offers.
 This is for everyone.
 There are 8 simple steps to set it up, then you should be good to go.
 We have a UI that is updated in real-time with the offers received.

+**Want a custom bot designed for your needs?
+Contact olle.thunberg03@gmail.com for more info**

 #### Screenshots :camera:
 <p float="left">
 <img src="https://user-images.githubusercontent.com/7386785/46103266-af1be780-c1d0-11e8-8554-7a63a99bad83.PNG" width="200">